 Addressing

-Within the OWC MAC, each device shall be addressable through a 6-octet MAC address compatible with IEEE 802 LANs as specified in [add reference to MAC48-addresses].
+Within the OWC MAC, each device shall be addressable through a 48-bit MAC address compatible with IEEE Std.
+802-2014 (EUI-48).

-In addition, a 2 octet short address is issued to a device as part of the association process.
+In addition, a 16-bit short address is issued to each device as part of the association process.
 The allocation of short addresses to associated devices is at the discretion of the coordinator implementation.
-The address 0x0000 shall not be used.
-Furthermore, the address 0xFFFF shall be regarded as the broadcast address and hence received by all devices.
+The short address 0x0000 shall always belong to the coordinator.
+Furthermore, the address 0xFFFF shall be regarded as the short broadcast address and hence received by all devices.
 It shall not be allocated to an associating device.

+For each associated device, there is a 1:1 correspondence between short addresses and 48-bit MAC addresses.
+The two types of addresses may be used interchangeably where appropriate.
+The 48-bit broadcast address FF:FF:FF:FF:FF:FF shall correspond to the short broadcast address 0xFFFF;

+Each OWPAN is identified through its OWPAN ID.
+The OWPAN ID corresponds to the MAC address of the coordinator.

 The transmit process

 The transmit process starts when the MAC receives an MSDU through the MCPS-SAP or when the MLME requests transmission of a management frame.
-A device shall keep MSDUs received from the higher layer in logical queues.
-A distinct queue should be used for every possible value of Priority as specified in Error!
-Reference source not found..

-A device prepares MPDUs for transmission in accordance with the maximum duration, as required by the applied channel access mode.
-Furthermore, a device shall ensure that the MPDU size does not exceed the maximum supported PSDU size of the used PHY.

-The channel access mechanism used in the associated OWPAN (see clauses 5.2. and 5.3) regulates when to hand the resulting MPDU to the PHY for transmission over the medium.
+The transmit process is illustrated in Figure 7.